 Use these links and resources to help you with your research into Modesto’s heritage architecture and landscapes.
 Start your project by reading and completing the tasks in the Modesto Art Museum publication, Researching Your Modesto Property.
+You will also find links to information helpful in the preservation and restoration of your building.

 House Identification Resources and Catalogues